IainMF/Mens_Rights_NZ/Issues/Life and Health.md

 ## The right to health
  Article 12 of the International Covenant on Economic, Social and Cultural Rights affirms men's right to the highest attainable standard of health.

-> #### Article 12
+>  **Article 12**
 > 1. The States Parties to the present Covenant recognize the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.
 > 2. The steps to be taken by the States Parties to the present Covenant to achieve the full realization of this right shall include those necessary for:
-	> 	- a) The provision for the reduction of the stillbirth-rate and of infant mortality and for the healthy development of the child;
+	- a) The provision for the reduction of the stillbirth-rate and of infant mortality and for the healthy development of the child;
 > - b) The improvement of all aspects of environmental and industrial hygiene;
 > - c) The prevention, treatment and control of epidemic, endemic, occupational and other diseases;
 > - d) The creation of conditions which would assure to all medical service and medical attention in the event of sickness.